Nationwide Violence vs. Los Angeles

 The chance of becoming a victim of any firearm crime (violent or property) in Los Angeles is 1 in 33.
 Based on FBI crime data, Los Angeles is not one of the safest communities in America or even in the state of California.
 Relative to California, Los Angeles has a crime rate that is higher than 75% of the state’s cities and towns of all sizes.

 However in terms of per capita, The City of Angels is near the middle of the pack in all violent crime, not much more or less dangerous than would be expected from the statistics, considering the population of the greater Los Angeles area is pushing 19 million.

 For a more in-depth look, see Violent Crime Statistics For Every City In America.

 An Unsettling Rise in Violent Crime

 For Los Angeles, we found that the crime rate with the use of weapons is one of the highest in the nation, compared to cities (both large and small).
-Violent offenses tracked included rape, armed robbery, murder and non-negligent manslaughter, and aggravated assault, including assault with a deadly weapon.
-According to our analysis of FBI reported crime data, your chance of becoming a victim of one of these crimes in Los Angeles is 1 in 155.
+Violent offenses tracked included rape, armed robbery, murder and non-negligent manslaughter, and aggravated assault, including assault with a deadly weapon (Assault with a Deadly Weapon, PC 245(A)(1)).
+According to our analysis of FBI-reported crime data, your chance of becoming a victim of one of these crimes in Los Angeles is 1 in 155.